-The Local Government Act 2002 provides that we can enter into private developer agreements for the provision of services in our district.
-In certain circumstances, where we believe it is in the best interests of the community, private development agreements may be entered into with a developer, in accordance with the provisions of sections 207A to 207F of the Local Government Act 2002.
-Private development agreements may be used in lieu of development contributions where we agree with a developer that particular infrastructure and/or services can be provided in a manner different to our standard procedures/guidelines, and where our minimum level of service will be achieved.
+The Local Government Act 2002 provides that Council can enter into private developer agreements for the provision of services in its district.
+In certain circumstances, where Council believes it is in the best interests of the community, private development agreements may be entered into with a developer, in accordance with the provisions of sections 207A to 207F of the Local Government Act 2002.
+Private development agreements may be used in lieu of development contributions where Council agrees with a developer that particular infrastructure and/or services can be provided in a manner different to our standard procedures/guidelines, and where our minimum level of service will be achieved.